 For the first time in history, mind-boggling technological advancements have democratized solution-making.
 Now more than ever, every single individual is empowered to create sweeping change for humanity.

 For more than a decade, our team of futurists at Diplomatic Courier and our Think Tank, The World in 2050, have been concerned with the state of the world.
 Our global summits have tackled the future of diplomacy; philanthropy; connected cities; jobs and education; and, much more.
 We don’t profess to be fortunetellers.
 Rather, we embrace the skills, practices, and behaviors of futurists.

 It is behind this backdrop that we are thrilled to announce the launch of a unique new program aimed at identifying and elevating a new group of solutionists from around the world.

-Whether you are a writer or an engineer, a student or a business leader, we want you to be a part of this.
+Whether you are an artist or an engineer, a student or a seasoned business leader, we want you to be a part of this.
 We want to use our global platform and connections to showcase your work and help take you to the next level: recognition, partnerships, and even funding!

 Read the eligibility criteria here.

 Supercomputers, drones, robots, transformative gadgets, quantum computing, 3D Printers, etc. These advancements are allowing us to re-imagine and re-engineer our world.
 But what will they mean for the future of our society?
 How will society relate to knowledge, information, and new social classes (those who have or create the knowledge and those who consume it)?

 We know Artificial Intelligence will reign supreme in our imaginations but the World in 2050 will not be a battleground between AIs and humans.
 Augmented humans will test the limits of humanity and they are already walking among us now.
 Biotechnology and gene editing are allowing us to engineer a new kind of human, one that will be more resilient to disease.
 But what are the ethical and legal implications of these advancements?